The Shanghai skyline is one of the most recognisable in the world.

 Most concierges will have a stamp with the address that they can stamp on a map for you to show your taxi driver.
 If not, get them to write it down for you.
 Take a hotel name card so a taxi can get you back safely.
 Measure up at home before you leave and you’ll soon have a whole new decor, at a fraction of the price you’d normally pay.

-For everything else, the metro will drop you right in the middle of the biggest market in town.
+For those who love designer labels but are not so keen on the associated price tags, the Metro will drop you right in the middle of the biggest knock-off market in town — AP Plaza.
 Get off at the Science and Technical Museum stop.
-Bags, watches, sporting goods, you name it, you’ll find it here.
-There are a substantial number of fakes and you’ll be lured into back rooms to see the ‘highest quality’ items.
-The markets get raided now and then as authorities attempt to crack down on the illegal trade.
+Bags, watches, clothing, sporting goods — you name it, you’ll find it here.
+The market gets raided now and then as authorities attempt to crack down on the illegal trade.

-Nanjing Road and the nearby Raffles City are where you’ll find all the well-known brands and high-end fashion labels.
+Nanjing Road and the nearby Raffles City shopping centre are where you’ll find the real deal.
+The world’s best-known brands and high-end fashion labels all have a presence here.
 As you walk down Nanjing Road, take the time to detour down the side streets where you’ll find smaller shops selling anything from household goods to clothing and food.
 Jing’an Temple houses the largest jade Buddha in China and morning prayers echo throughout the neighbourhood.

-As you wander down the alleys and laneways of Tianzifang in the former French Concession, you’ll discover many hidden treasures in art studios and boutiques.
+Make sure you also explore the alleys and laneways of Tianzifang in the former French Concession, where you’ll discover many hidden treasures, art studios and boutiques.
 Stop for an al fresco coffee and watch the world go by.
-This area has a more relaxed and old world feel than the hustle and bustle of Nanjing Road.
-For lunch it’s worth joining the queue at A Niang Mian (Grandma’s noodles) to see what all the fuss is about.
+This area has a more relaxed and old-world feel than the hustle and bustle of Nanjing Road.
+For lunch, it’s worth joining the queue at A Niang Mian (Grandma’s Noodles) to see what all the fuss is about.

 Boxed Chinese sweets make a great alternative to key rings and t-shirts when shopping for souvenirs or gifts.
 They’re beautifully presented and there’s an endless choice.
-Pick the ones that look the prettiest — or ask for a sample and choose the tastiest options!
+Pick the ones that look the prettiest — or ask for samples and choose the tastiest option!

 Ways to relax in Shanghai